lawrencegripper/azbrowse/docs/design/README.md

 - Keeps a `navStack` which is a first-in first-out history used to go back to previous pages without reloading all items (it tracks the `content` and `TreeNode[]` of the previous items)
 - Allows `more ...` style behaviour to incrementally load more items to the list.
 This is used the `storage` data-plane for when a `container` holds lots of items
 - Handles `filtering` items in the list
-- Keeps track of the currently selected item and adds the `>` indicator to that item as `up/down` are pressed.
+- Tracks the currently selected item and adds the `>` indicator to that item as `up/down` are pressed.

 ### `itemView`